sparqs currently has a team of seven staff members plus one external consultant, all based in our office in Edinburgh, shared with NUS Scotland.

 Normal work days: Monday to Friday

-Megan’s main area of work is supporting students to engage in national policy developments in learning and teaching, most recently the SFC’s Review of Coherent Provision and Sustainability and the SQA and Education Scotland Review.
-She is the sparqs' lead for the QAA Scotland Enhancement Themes, including co-delivery of the Student-led Project alongside QAA.
-Megan oversees sparqs’ equality, diversity and inclusion work, including specific remit for supporting student engagement in BSL Plans and working with the sector to develop effective student engagement for articulating students.
-She is also responsible for supporting sector projects related to microcredentials and Recognition of Prior Learning (RPL).
-Megan is a former member of QAA UK’s Student Strategic Advisory Committee and sparqs’ University Advisory Group.
-She is a graduate of The University of Edinburgh and the University of East Anglia and previously worked at Edinburgh University Students’ Association.
+Megan’s main area of work is supporting students to engage in national policy developments in learning, teaching and quality, most recently the development of Scotland’s Tertiary Quality Enhancement Framework and the redevelopment of sparqs’ Student Learning Experience model.
+She supports student engagement and partnership in Tertiary Quality Enhancement Review (TQER) and in institutions' quality enhancement activities.
+Megan facilitates sparqs’ Tertiary Quality Student Expert Group (SEG) and is the project lead for sparqs’ annual That’s Quality! training for student officers and students’ association staff.
+She is also the officer to the sparqs Tertiary Advisory Group (STAG).
+Megan oversees sparqs’ equality, diversity and inclusion work.
+She is a former member of QAA UK’s Student Strategic Advisory Committee and sparqs’ University Advisory Group (now superseded by the Tertiary Advisory Group).
+Megan is a graduate of The University of Edinburgh and the University of East Anglia and previously worked at Edinburgh University Students’ Association.
 Megan joined sparqs in September 2019.

 Megan is the sparqs contact for the following institutions:

-Universities - Dundee, Edinburgh, Glasgow, St Andrews, SRUC and The Open University.
+Universities - Dundee, Edinburgh, St Andrews, UHI and The Open University.

 Mobile: 07880 192722

-Colleges - Ayrshire, New College Lanarkshire, South Lanarkshire and West Lothian.
+Colleges - Ayrshire, Edinburgh, Fife, South Lanarkshire and West Lothian.

 Business Manager: Nicola Cameron (nee McIntosh) (she/her)